AndrewConway/ConcreteSTV/nsw/parse_ec_data_lge.md

 Use the `parse_ec_data` program to convert their files to ConcreteSTV's .stv format, with the `NSWLG2021` data source.
 Note that in the examples below I am leaving off the path to the command `parse_ec_data`.

-E.g. to parse the *City of Albury*'s data, run the command
+E.g. to parse the *City of Albury*'s data from the NSW 2021 local government election, run the command
 ```bash
 parse_ec_data --out Albury.stv NSWLG2021 "City of Albury"
 ```